JCB Academy: History

 The JCB Academy was the first of the new technical schools to open in the UK, opening in September 2010 in the converted and refurbished Arkwright Mill in Rocester, Staffordshire.

-Bamford had a historic interest in technical education.
+Bamford had an historic interest in technical education.
 His company needed a steady supply of high quality apprentices.
 Since Victorian Times, the United Kingdom had not been able to develop a sustainable model for Technical Education, always giving a didactic academic education a higher status than a vocational education.

 His privately sponsored school for 540 pupils between 14 and 19 opened under the academy program with the educational support of Staffordshire County Council.
 The conversion of 1761 Tutbury Mill and opening the school cost £20 million.

-Bamford's ideas were in tune with government thinking- the academy was established with the support of senior business leaders adding their names as sponsors.
+Bamford's ideas were in tune with government thinking - the academy was established with the support of senior business leaders adding their names as sponsors.
 Harper Adams, the agricultural college, that had recently been given university status agreed to become their University Sponsor.
 In 2013, the academy was reopened as a university technical college.

-The government were faced with a large tail of youngsters that were underachieving against their benchmark test, or were dropping out of school completely.
-The political assumption was these youngster hated schools because teachers were failing, schools were failing and what was needed was more discipline and rigour.
+The government was aware that a large number of children and young people were underachieving against their benchmark test, or dropping out of school completely.
+The political assumption was these children hated schools because teachers were failing, schools were failing and what was needed was more discipline and rigour.
 People in industry, with top academic degrees would be able to sort out the schools and get good A levels where teachers had failed.
 The industrial partners would start by designing a 'work relevant' curriculum, set up the classrooms with modern industry standard equipment, then help with the staffing allowing AOTs (adults other than teachers)to help in the classroom.
 The sponsors had a two-day residential where they did team building and established aims and objective, defined industries potential role and started on curriculum design.
 All the sponsors had been involved in educational initiatives before.

 The first intake

 The JCB Academy opened in September 2010 for its first intake.
 The incoming students started the year on a residential team building course at Harper Adams.
 Here they were inducted into workshop safety.